kambiz-aghaiepour/quads/README.md

    - Installation via RPM for Fedora Linux.
    - We use [Badfish](https://github.com/redhat-performance/badfish) for managing bare-metal IPMI
    - We use [Foreman](https://theforeman.org/) for the systems provisioning backend.
+   - We also provide a standalone [Python client library](https://python-quads-lib.readthedocs.io/en/stable/readme.html#installation) for interacting with the QUADS framework programmatically.
    - A typical QUADS deployment might look like this:

 ![quadsarchitecture](/image/quads-architecture.jpg)